-Essential R&D issues selected based on the Promotion Strategies for Prioritized Areas should clarify S&T outcomes to be achieved (R&D goals) to attain policy goals for each R&D issue outlined in the basic plan and practical policy goals for each project.
-More specifically, it is fundamental to clarity the R&D goals to be achieved in the period of the basic plan, as well as those to be achieved ultimately.
+Essential R&D issues selected based on the Promotion Strategies for Prioritized Areas should clarify S&T outcomes to be achieved (R&D goals), in order to achieve policy goals that each R&D issue set in the basic plan and practical policy goals for each project.
+More specifically, it is fundamental to clarity the R&D goals to be achieved in the period of the basic plan, as well as those to be achieved finally.
 The government's accountability for the return of S&T outcomes to society and the public will be enhanced by clarifying the respective the roles of the public and private sectors, the roles of public research institutions, and the path to achieving policy goals through the accomplishment of R&D goals.